 Willa Jean — This year’s specialty king cake at Willa Jean is the Caramel Crunch King Cake.
 This cake is almost too beautiful to eat with its perfect cream cheese frosting petals.
-And if a slice won’t cut it, buy the whole damn thing, where it’s available for online ordering and in-store pickup.
+Orders must be placed online 48 hours in advance, and then picked up on location.
 611 O’Keefe Ave.

-NOCCA — Once again, NOCCA’s Culinary Arts department is offering its take on this seasonal, sugary treat with the Press Street Gardens Satsuma Almond King Cake.
+NOCCA — Once again, NOCCA’s Culinary Arts department is offering its take on this seasonal, sugary treat with the Satsuma Almond King Cake.
 Layers of flaky puff pastry with rich almond paste and cream cheese, with a bright, refreshing, citrus filling and satsumas supplied by Press Street Gardens.
 These king cakes are perfect for serving at parties, gifting, or for enjoying at home with family.
-Cakes are packaged and mailed on Thursdays.
-You can get free pickup in Press Street Station, your order will be ready two business days after it was placed.
-(Thursday orders are ready on Monday, Friday orders are ready on Tuesday.)
+You can pick one up at the King Cake Hub in Mid-City.
+4800 Canal St.

 Maurice French Pastries — Jean-Luc’s specialty king cakes are a must-try at Maurice French Pastries.
-This year’s specialty king cakes include Ponchatoula with Bavarian cream and fresh strawberries, Bourbon Street with Chantilly cream and Kentucky bourbon, Woodland Plantation with Southern Comfort liquor and Chantilly cream, and General Foster with sautéed bananas and New Orleans Dark Rum.
+This year’s specialty king cakes include the King Cake Benedict: traditional cinnamon butter brioche filled with hollandaise sauce, fresh poached eggs, crispy bacon and fresh asparagus spears.
+For a sweet option, try the Pontchatoula King Cake stuffed with Bavarian cream.
 Pick up a traditional, filled, or French king cake while you’re here.
 Make sure to call ahead for specialty orders.
 3501 Hessmer Ave., Metairie and 4949 W. Napoleon Ave., Metairie.

-New Orleans Cake Cafe & Bakery — At this quaint neighborhood cafe and bakery, you’ll find king cakes in Traditional, apple goat cheese, raspberry cream cheese, and pecan cream cheese, as well as Mini French King Cakes (special order).
+New Orleans Cake Cafe & Bakery — At this quaint neighborhood cafe and bakery, you’ll find king cakes in traditional, apple goat cheese, raspberry cream cheese, and pecan cream cheese, as well as Mini French King Cakes (special order).
 Be sure to try the boudin king cake, available only on Fridays.
 2440 Chartres St.

 Coffee or cocktails: have your king cake and sip it, too.

-French Truck Coffee — Lemony, fruity, well-rounded, and creamy are terms used to describe the French Truck Coffee Mardi Gras Blend known as Big Chief Ya Ya.
+French Truck Coffee — Lemony, fruity, well-rounded, and creamy are terms used to describe the French Truck Coffee Mardi Gras Blend known as Big Chief.
 You’re going to need a lot of coffee to get through the carnival season.
-Order the blend here.
-1200 Magazine St, New Orleans, LA 70130 and 4536 Dryades St, New Orleans, LA 70115
+You can order the blend here.
+Multiple locations

-Skinny King Cake Protein Velvet Ice at PJ’s Coffee — If you’re looking for a “healthier” option when it comes to king cakes, this drink is for you.
-If you’re looking to indulge, go ahead and order the king cake latte.
-We love all of PJ’s seasonal drinks, but these have a delicious cinnamon-vanilla twist to them.
+King Cake Protein Velvet Ice at PJ’s Coffee — If you’re looking for a “healthier” option when it comes to king cakes, the King Cake Protein Velvet Ice is for you.
+If you want to indulge, order the King Cake Latte.
+New to the PJ’s Coffee Mardi Gras menu this year is the Zulu Coconut Iced Mocha.
+Multiple locations

-King Cake Brews from Abita — Pure, Louisiana cane sugar (lots of it) and artesian spring water are the basis of this caffeine-free soda from Abita.
+King Cake Brews from Abita — Pure, Louisiana cane sugar (lots of it) and artesian spring water are the basis of the King Cake Soda from Abita.
 The taste is reminiscent of frosting and cinnamon dough.
 Pick up a six-pack at any local grocery store.
-Or, if you prefer a brewsky like we do, wait until you get a taste of their malty, full-bodied German Lager.
+Or, if you prefer a brewsky, wait until you get a taste of their malty, full-bodied German Lager.
 Find the Mardi Gras Bock in grocery stores or online here.

-The Bombay Club — The Ojen Cocktail is back on the menu to get us into the Mardi Gras spirit.
+Ojen Cocktail at Bombay Club — The Ojen Cocktail is back on the menu to get us into the Mardi Gras spirit.
 This drink features Legendre Ojen with Peychaud’s bitters and orgeat syrup to creative a deliciously festive concoction.
 Bonus tip: order this drink and receive a porcelain trinket of a musician.
-Collect all ten and you’ll have a full New Orleans jazz band, a great memento of the 2018 Mardi Gras season.
+Collect all ten and you’ll have a full New Orleans jazz band, a great memento of the 2019 Mardi Gras season.
+830 Conti St.

 Don’t have a sweet tooth?
-Neither does this king cake.
+These are for you.